LeishMarrero/PyBer_Analysis/README.md

 ![PyBer_fare_summary](analysis/PyBer_fare_summary.png)

 ### Summary
-The charts above will depict that there are major differences between rural and urban areas.
+The charts above depict there are major differences between rural and urban areas.
 The total rides for urban areas are 1,625 whereas the total rides in rural areas are 125.
 The average fare per ride is higher in rural areas than urban areas.
 This allows drivers to gain more money per ride in the rural areas, averaging $55.49 per ride.
 PyBer is gaining most of their profit from urban cities with a total fare of $39,854.38.
 Total fares by city type will show that the fare prices spike in the last weeks of February and March.

 ### Recommendations
 -	Decrease the fare in rural areas to attract more riders.